You are here

 Complying with advertising requirements

 This section informs advertisers, including manufacturers, pharmacists and health professionals, of their responsibilities when advertising therapeutic goods.
+It also informs our stakeholders of our advertising compliance strategy and plan.

 All therapeutic goods advertising is subject to the requirements of the Therapeutic Goods Act 1989 (the Act) and the Therapeutic Goods Regulations 1990 (the Regulations).